sophiagavrila/credit-microservices/phase4/README.md

 ## Integrate EurekaServer into Docker Compose File

 1. Create a `eurekaserivce` service under `configserver`.

-2. In the `accounts` service section, add `eurekaserver` as a dependency, and add it's environemnt variable.
+2. In the `accounts` service section, add `eurekaserver` as a dependency, and add it's environment variable.

-3. Add `EUREKA_CLIENT_SERVICEURL_DEFAULTZONE: http://eurekaserver:8070/eureka/` to all services declared in domcpose file.
+3. Add `EUREKA_CLIENT_SERVICEURL_DEFAULTZONE: http://eurekaserver:8070/eureka/` to all services declared in coker compose file.

 `docker-compose.yml` should look like this: